 Within the scope of all bilateral and multilateral international formats, Georgia has been consistently raising humanitarian, human rights and human security issues related to illegal actions of Russia in Abkhazia and Tskhinvali regions of Georgia and in the territories adjacent to the occupation line, as well as difficult conditions of women impacted by Russia’s illegal occupation of the two Georgian regions.

+The MFA was committed in cooperation with partner states and international organizations to ensure that severe conditions of human rights are relevantly reflected in international documents.
+These documents stressed the responsibility of Russia, as the occupying power, and called upon Moscow to stop its illegal actions on the occupied territories.

 The Government actively cooperated with the EUMM and supported prevention of conflict escalation, to deal with provocative actions of Russia and respond to needs of local population, including women impacted by the conflict.
 Georgia has consistently highlighted importance of unimpeded access of the EUMM to the occupied Abkhazia and Tskhinvali regions and full implementation of its mandate throughout Georgia.
 Consequently, this topic has been reflected in numerous international documents and statements.

+In the scope of 2016-2018 national action plans, the MFA, Office of the State Minister for Reconciliation and Civic Equality and State Security Service in cooperation with the UN Women, conducted 17 informational meetings with conflict-affected women and IDPs, representatives of non-governmental organizations and think tanks.
+During these meetings the dynamics of the GID and IPRM, as well as the problems of conflict-affected women and IDPs have been comprehensively discussed.
+Concrete ideas have been considered on protection of women and children affected by the unresolved conflict between Russia and Georgia.

 The database on public diplomacy initiatives has been created at the Office of the State Minister for Reconciliation and Civic Equality.
 During four-year period 253 projects have been approved, including 24 projects on women related topics and initiatives submitted by women’s NGOs.
 Compared to 2015 data (10%), support provided to public diplomacy initiatives represented by women’s organizations has increased to 21%.